• Recipes

 Jump to Recipe

-a bowl of cooked orzo and basmatic rice pilaf this recipe
+a bowl of toasted orzo cooked with rice and colored yellow with turmeric this recipe

 Orzo rice is really simple to make, but just feels fancier than plain old rice or buttered pasta.
 I wouldn't hesitate to serve this at a dinner party, especially if you're serving it to a mix of kids and adults.
 Both will love it!